healthy work campaign logo

 ‘Unhealthy work’ costs organizations financially in several ways.

-When workers experience work-related psychosocial stressors, such as excessive workloads, a lack of say or voice (job control), inadequate supervisor or coworker support, job insecurity, or long work hours, they also report poorer physical and mental health, are less engaged, and are more likely to come to work sick with decreased work quality (presenteeism) or take sick leave (absenteeism).
-By some conservative estimates, just the healthcare costs of work stressors are 5-8% of annual health care costs ($180 billion annually).
+When workers experience work-related psychosocial stressors, they also report poorer physical and mental health, are less engaged, and are more likely to come to work sick and work less effectively (presenteeism), or they may stay home and take sick leave (absenteeism).
+By some conservative estimates, the healthcare costs of work stressors are 5-8% of annual U.S. healthcare costs (totaling $180 billion).
 (Goh et al, Management Science, February 2016)

 But unhealthy work costs organizations more than just increased healthcare premiums.
-The added, indirect costs to companies include the costs of increased absenteeism/sick leave, disability management, diminished productivity at work (presenteeism), and employee turnover which is estimated in the hundreds of billions of dollars.
+The added indirect costs to companies which include the costs of increased absenteeism/sick leave, disability management, diminished productivity at work (presenteeism), and employee turnover– are estimated to be in the hundreds of billions of dollars.
 (Jauregui and Schnall.
 Unhealthy Work: Causes, Consequences, Cures, 2009)

 What are the top statistics I should know about ‘unhealthy work’?